headslive/web/index.md

 Hello fellow traveler!
 Welcome to the heads website!

 heads is a [libre](https://en.wikipedia.org/wiki/Libre_software) (free as in freedom) GNU/Linux distribution.
-It is aimed to be a distro that respects your privacy, freedom, and helps you to stay secure and anonymous.
+It aims to be a distro that respects your privacy, freedom, and helps you to stay secure and anonymous.
 For more information, please see the [about heads](about.html) page.